specklesystems/speckle-automate-github-action/README.md

 #### `speckle_function_release_tag`

 The release tag for this version of the Speckle Function.
-This is intended to provide a more human understandable name for this version, and we recommend using the [Semver](https://semver.org) naming conventions.
+This is intended to provide a more human understandable name for this version, and we recommend using the Git SHA of the commit used to generate this function version.
 The name must conform to the following:

 - A minimum of 1 character is required.
 - A maximum of 128 characters are permitted.